phac-nml/mob-suite/README.md

 ```

 ### MOB-cluster
-This tool creates plasmid similarity groups using fast genomic distance estimation using MASH.
-Plasmids are grouped into clusters using single-linkage clustering and the cluster codes provided by the tool provide an approximation of operational taxonomic units OTU’s
+This tool creates plasmid similarity groups using fast genomic distance estimation using Mash.
+Plasmids are grouped into clusters using complete-linkage clustering and the cluster code accessions provided by the tool provide an approximation of operational taxonomic units OTU’s

 ### MOB-recon
 This tool reconstructs individual plasmid sequences from draft genome assemblies using the clustered plasmid reference databases provided by MOB-cluster.
+It will also automatically provide the full typing information provided by MOB-typer.
+It optionally can use a chromosome depletion strategy based on closed genomes or user supplied filter of sequences to ignore.

 ### MOB-typer
-Provides in silico predictions of the replicon family, relaxase type, mate-pair formation type and predicted transferability of the plasmid
+Provides in silico predictions of the replicon family, relaxase type, mate-pair formation type and predicted transferability of the plasmid.
+Using a combination of biomarkers and MOB-cluster codes, it will also provide an observed host-range of your plasmid based on its replicon, relaxase and cluster assignment.
+This is combined with information mined from the literature to provide a prediction of the taxonomic rank at which the plasmid is likely to be stably maintained but it does not provide source attribution predictions.

-### MOB-hostrange
-Provides information on plasmid reproductive host range and transfer rate using both sequencing and experimental data from public databases (NCBI) and publications (PubMED).
-The predicted host range represents a range of putative hosts where a given plasmid can stably replicate and be maintained by the host.
-The host range module makes no source attribution predictions of a plasmid.

-The host range and the transfer rate predictions are based on the experimental evidence reported in the surveyed literature.
-Currently the host range is predicted based on two databases: NCBI Nucleotide plasmid database of 11856 records and literature curated plasmid database containing 313 records.
-The outputs are text reports and phylogenetic trees rendered in Newick and PNG image formats.
-This allows for easy visualization and data interpretation.

 ## Installation ##